MA Education (part-time distance learning 2 years)

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

-At the start of the course, you'll complete an initial 15 credit module, designed to support your professional and academic development.
+At the start of this MA Education course, you'll complete an initial 15 credit module, designed to support your professional and academic development.
 You'll then choose your optional modules, depending on your prior experience, qualifications and current working context.
 On successful completion, you'll go on to study your final two compulsory modules.
 Throughout your studies, the course team will offer guidance and support on module choices, timings and pathways.

 You will study